-The Tianjin Juilliard School ("School") Public Safety Department under the Office of Facilities & Public Safety is responsible for public safety of the School.
-The mission of the Public Safety Department is to ensure the security of visitors to the School, and to create a safe environment in which Tianjin Juilliard students, faculty, and staff can pursue their educational and professional goals while in the School.
+The Tianjin Juilliard School ("School") Public Safety Office is responsible for public safety of the School.
+The mission of the Public Safety Office is to ensure the security of visitors to the School, and to create a safe environment in which Tianjin Juilliard students, faculty, and staff can pursue their educational and professional goals while in the School.

 In case of emergencies, the School has a mass notification system designed to alert the School community in a matter of minutes via email or other social communication tools.
 Senior members of the School’s leadership team are available at all hours to ensure the immediate response to reported incidents.

-The Public Safety Department also maintains strong partnerships with YuJiaPu Public Security Station, the Tianjin Public Security Bureau, as well as embassies and consulates.
+The Public Safety Office also maintains strong partnerships with YuJiaPu Police Station, the Tianjin Municiple Public Security Bureau, as well as embassies and consulates.

 Safety in Tianjin